psycopg/psycopg/docs/basic/usage.rst

 but be careful about its quirkiness: see :ref:`async-with` for details.

-Adapting pyscopg to your program
+Adapting psycopg to your program
 --------------------------------

 The above :ref:`pattern of use <usage>` only shows the default behaviour of